scarsty/mlcc/readme.md

 ```c++
 void* func = DynamicLibrary::getFunction("xxx.dll", "xxx");
 ```

+You have to give the full name of the library include the path.

 The loaded libraries will be unload automatically when the program exits.

-Note: relies on **File**.

 ## ConsoleControl

-ConsoleControl.h, ConsoleControl.cpp
+ConsoleControl.h

 This library can change the color of the output characters on the console, or change the position of the cursor to format the output.